Werribee Secondary College: SELP program

 The college holds a SEAL (Select Entry Accelerated Learning) accreditation with the Academy of Accredited SEAL schools (TAASS), a for profit group which has taken over such accreditation since the department of education dropped SEAL schools programs in 2014.
 The college is the only school in Wyndham to hold this program.
 The program starts in Year 7 and runs to 10.
 At year 7 and 8 there are 3 classes; 1 SELP IB class(not affiliated with the schools IB program as the school is only registered and accredited to provide the IB Diploma program) and 2 SELP classes.
 Consecutive years currently only run with two classes at each year level.
 During Year 11 and Year 12 where there is only one class.
 Students in the SELP program must have at least 90% attendance.
 It is also required for SELP students to have an average of 70% in all of their core subjects.

-The college was granted permission to hold the IB Diploma program in 2009, and began offering the program in 2013.

-Co-curricular activities

-The College provides a significant variety of co-curricular activities and experiences in which students may become involved.
-A growing number of students are undertaking the Duke of Edinburgh Award, first offered at Werribee Secondary College in 2003.
-Students have completed the award to bronze, silver and gold levels.
-The College fields a number of inter-school debating teams, which have achieved excellent results in competitions.
-Student may receive public speaking training and participate in Rotary Public Speaking Competitions and the Lions Youth of the Year Award.
-The College has developed a number of bands, choirs and ensembles which perform at Presentation Evening and at concerts held each term and at special events.
-Bands include Jazz, Rock, Big Band and Concert Band.
-The college produces four major concerts each year and perform at public events throughout Wyndham.
-Students aspire to leadership positions within the Music Program.
-The College has an active Drama Club which provides opportunities for students to experience all elements of theatrical production.
-The program is administered with the support of student Drama Leaders.
-The Year 10 Formal is organised by a committee of Year 10 students working with the Year 10 Coordinator.
-The College organises the annual Valedictory Dinner for graduating Year 12 students.
-Students may participate in hosting students from sister-schools in Singapore, China and Japan.
-A Reading Club operates for all students and a special Reading Club is offered to students studying English as an Additional Language.
-Students are encouraged to represent the College in a number of inter-school sports including Swimming, Athletics, Cross Country, Australian Football, Basketball, Netball, Soccer and Table Tennis.
-The College also has a chess club which has many participants and students are able to compete for the College against students from other schools.